 In examining attendance and academic achievement data, we have identified significant issues that affect our adult population.
 Mental health, family obligations, childcare, work responsibilities and economic hardship are just some of the barriers identified by our adult students.
 We recognize that these barriers have a significant impact on student attendance and academic achievement.
-Although the student ADA capture rate is currently 53%, students actually attend their appointment 88% of the time.
-Capture rate for an independent study format is based upon work completion.
-With the barriers and life challenges CCPA students encounter, these barriers take precedent over school work at times and allow students to do, but not complete, enough assignments for the week.
-Thus, interventions are in place to help students complete assignments.
-This can be seen with efforts in helping students utilize resources with our educational partners, federally-funded workforce partners, and Community Resource Specialist to help eliminate barriers that prevent them from completing their school work.
-Providing students the resources to meet their needs for their social-emotional well-being will help to further enhance academic student achievements.
+Although the student ADA capture rate is currently 60%, students actually attend their appointment 89% of the time, but do not turn complete enough assignments for the week.
+Thus, improvement is needed in students completing assignments.
+This can be seen with efforts in helping students utilize resources with our educational partners, federally-funded workforce partners, and community resource specialist to help eliminate barriers that prevent them from completing their school work.
+Providing students, the resources to meet their needs for their social-emotional well-being will help to further enhance academic student achievements.